dh256git/project27/src/volunteering/index.md

 <p>Currently no roles are available in this team.</p>
 {% endfor %}

-### Leadership team - the C-suite
+### Management team

 Join the management team.
+ We need to plan the future, while coordinating our work in the present.
 There are {{ teamLeadership | size }} available tasks.
-Members of the C-suite lead by example, and help with the management of {{ site.brand }}.
-We need to plan the future, while coordinating our work in the present.
+Members of the management team help with business activities and other key tasks.
+Managers lead by example, supporting volunteers of other teams.
+Team members can break down  their tasks, and recruit new members to work on these smaller tasks.
+By doing so, they can also create new, senior leadership roles in the C-suite of {{ site.brand }} for themselves.

 {% for member in teamLeadership %}
 <h4>{{ member.task }}</h4>